 I sing...and, well, not particularly well (though not as badly as I once did).
 I like to sing along with the car stereo or whatever I'm listening to.
 If you want to sing duets, please drop me a line!
 If you want me to shut up so you can hear the actual performers once in a while....you may have to say so now and then. :)

 Remember the bit above about telling stories, but not usually mine?
-Well, if you hang around me long enough, there are certain people whose lives and anecdotes you're going to learn about whether you want to or not. :) I have innumerable stories about Isaac Asimov, Linda Ellerbe, Harpo Marx and his brothers, Richard Feynman, and assorted astronauts that tend to figure into my conversations pretty often.
+Well, if you hang around me long enough, there are certain people whose lives and anecdotes you're going to learn about whether you want to or not. :) I have innumerable stories about Isaac Asimov, Linda Ellerbe, Harpo Marx and his brothers, Mark Evanier, Richard Feynman, and assorted astronauts that tend to figure into my conversations pretty often.
 I think they're pretty good stories, mind you...I'm just warning you.

 Since I've been told I don't always appreciate my own qualities, I solicited testimonials from some friends who have known me for many years.
 Here you go:

 to offer sympathy and support,